This layered standard on top of FMI 3.0 defines how to exchange dynamic models in differential algebraic equation form.

 Example of Structural Singularity

-[cellier2006continuous, chapter 7.7 Structural Singularity Elimination] provides a simple electric circuit model that is an higher-index DAE.
+[cellier2006continuous, chapter 7.7 Structural Singularity Elimination] provides a simple electric circuit model that is a higher-index DAE.

 The circuit has two capacitors in parallel and can be represented with equations: